mixxxdj/mixxx/source/glossary.rst

      Internet Relay Chat (IRC) is a an online chat network.
 The Mixxx IRC channel can be found on the `FreeNode IRC Network <http://freenode.net>`_ in the #mixxx channel.

+   BPM
+     Beats per minute (BPM) is used as a measure of tempo in music.
+     If you tap your foot to music you are following the “beat”.
+     If you count how many taps you do in a minute you have calculated the BPM.

+   Beatmatching
+     A mixing technique used to establish a similar tempo with two or more tracks, making them sound like just one track.